PeterCamilleri/mysh/README.md

-load file      | Load a ruby program file into the mysh environment. pwd            | Display the current working directory. quit           | Exit mysh. type file      | Display a text file with support for optional embedded handlebars and mysh variables. vls {mask}     | Display the loaded modules, matching the optional mask, that have version info.
+load file      | Load a ruby program file into the mysh environment. pwd            | Display the current working directory. quit           | Exit mysh. say <stuff>    | Display the text in the command arguments. type file      | Display a text file with support for optional embedded handlebars and mysh variables. vls {mask}     | Display the loaded modules, matching the optional mask, that have version info.